HazyResearch/deepdive/doc/configuration.md

 A table can have up to one column declared as a DeepDive variable.
 This restriction makes the semantics clear such that each tuple in the database corresponds to one random variable.
-DeepDive currently supports Boolean and Multinomial variables.
+DeepDive currently supports Boolean and Categorical variables.

 ## <a name="inference_rules" href="#"></a> Inference rules